 - The figures above (left and right) shows that the reported median weekly household rent is higher for private renters than for social renters.
 Social sector rent levels and increases are controlled through government-set formulae set out in the Housing Regulator's rent standard and Government guidance.
-Differences may also, in part, reflect the difference in the type of properties in the sectors, with the private rented sector having a much wider and more varied range of stock. - Private rent is less expensive than mortgage instalments (repayment mortgages only) in all LGDs in NI as shown in the figure above (left).
-'Belfast City' council area is the area with the smallest difference (£2) between average between mortgage and private rent costs.
-Private rent is on average (median) £16 less than mortgage instalments (repayment mortgages only) in Northern Ireland. - The figure above (right) shows that although private rent is higher on average than social rent in Northern Ireland, the disparity of 1.2 is 2nd lowest among the UK regions with Wales the lowest at 1.1.
-The highest disparity was observed in London (2.3).
-This compares to the overall United Kingdom figure of 1.5. - Three year averages are used for the analysis of median rent by LGD, this is due to small sample sizes and subsequent high levels of uncertainty associated with single year analysis at this level; the UK regional analysis is based on single year data therefore median rents for Northern Ireland in both figures above, will not match. - See Supplementary Table S3.7 (above left) and main Table 3.7 (above right) for full data.
+Differences may also, in part, reflect the difference in the type of properties in the sectors, with the private rented sector having a much wider and more varied range of stock. - Private rent is less expensive than mortgage instalments (repayment mortgages only) in almost all LGDs in NI as shown in the figure above (left).
+'Belfast City' council area is the only area where private renting is more expensive than mortgage instalments but also has the smallest difference (£6) between average mortgage and private rent costs.
+Private rent is on average (median) £16 less than mortgage instalments (repayment mortgages only) in Northern Ireland. - The figure above (right) shows that although private rent is higher on average than social rent in Northern Ireland, the ratio of 1.2 is the lowest among the UK regions, along with Wales and North East.
+The highest ratio was observed in London (2.2).
+This compares to the overall United Kingdom figure of 1.5. - Three year averages are used for the analysis of median rent by LGD, this is due to small sample sizes and subsequent high levels of uncertainty associated with single year analysis at this level; the UK regional analysis is based on single year data therefore median rents for Northern Ireland in both charts above, will not match. - See Supplementary Table S3.7 (above left) and main Table 3.7 (above right) for full data.